-Symptoms for Asthma and Wheezing
+Symptoms of Asthma and Wheezing

-Wheezing, one of the symptoms is a high-pitched sound made from breathing.
+Wheezing is a high-pitched sound made from breathing.
 The most common cause is from asthma, but it may also be caused by chronic obstructive pulmonary disease (COPD).

 - Being overweight